 NEVER allow the water in the tank to become too hot to cool the laser.
 Install a thermal alarm or periodically check the water's temperature during prolonged use.
 If the water begins to reach 75°F (24°C), replace it with cooler water.
 Either replace it in stages or turn off the laser during this process: never allow the laser to operate without a constant flow of cooling water.
-It is also possible to add sealed bottles of frozen water to your tank to keep the water cool but never allow the water to become ice cold itself, as this could shatter the heated glass CO2 tube as well.
+It is also possible to add sealed bottles of frozen water to your tank to keep the water cool but never allow the water to become ice cold itself, as this could shatter the heated glass $CO_2$ tube as well.

 As an alternative to manually adjusting the water in your tank, you may also use an industrial water chiller to supply temperature-controlled water to your machine.
 Follow its separate manual and again, for best results, plug it into a separate fuse from the engraver itself.
-Remember to connect the chiller's outlet port with the engraver's inlet port and to connect the chiller's inlet with the engraver's outlet.